Tom Lowry: After Test cricket

 Lowry announced his retirement from international cricket after the tour.
 He led Wellington to another Plunket Shield victory in 1931–32 but made only 53 runs himself in three matches.
 He captained Wellington twice more in 1932–33, then retired.

 In 1933 Lowry married a neighbour, Margot Russell, one of three daughters of General Sir Andrew Hamilton Russell, the commander of the New Zealand Division in World War I. They had two girls and two boys: Ann (born in 1934), Tom (1936), Pat (1938) and Carol (1943).

 Lowry continued to play club cricket.
 In a minor match in Taihape in December 1933 his team needed 69 runs to win in 18 minutes, and they won by 10 wickets, Lowry scoring 67 not out.
-In 1935–36 he captained a team from Rangitikei in a Hawke Cup match, top-scoring in both innings.
+In 1935–36 he captained Rangitikei in a Hawke Cup match, top-scoring in both innings.
 He was asked to manage the 1937 team to tour England, doubling as reserve wicket-keeper.
 Margot travelled with him.
 While on tour they were invited to attend the coronation of George VI in Westminster Abbey.
 In 12 matches Lowry scored 409 runs at 27.26 and made eight catches and 12 stumpings.
 He scored his last first-class century, 121, with 18 fours and a six, against Nottinghamshire.

-Lowry later served as President of the New Zealand Cricket Council between 1950 and 1953.
+Lowry later served as president of the New Zealand Cricket Council between 1950 and 1953.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 Jack Phillipps, a New Zealand cricket administrator from the 1920s to the 1960s, said Lowry was New Zealand's best captain in that period: "If you put 11 players through a gate on to a cricket field and Tom Lowry was one of them, I think most people would say, 'Well, there's the skipper.'
 He had that sort of air of command about him."

 In 1996, Lowry was inducted into the New Zealand Sports Hall of Fame.